 030 He had seven coats on when he came,

 031 With three pairs of boots–but the worst of it was,

 032 He had wholly forgotten his name.

-“Seven coats” could stand for the protection given by the catholic seven sacraments.
-But it also could be a reference to Thomas Cranmer‘s seven recantations (or to something else or to nothing).
+But the seven coats also could be a reference to Thomas Cranmer‘s seven recantations (or it could be a reference to something else or to nothing else).
 I was struggeling with the count of Thomas Cranmer’s recantations.
 Are there six or six plus one?
 Carroll equipped the Baker (who in my view has lots in common with Thomas Cranmer) with seven coats.
-But as the illustration shows, Henry Holiday gave him six overcoats.
+But as the illustration shows, Henry Holiday gave him an overcoat with only six layers.

 In his final days [Thomas] Cranmer’s circumstances changed, which led to several recantations.
 On 11 December , Cranmer was taken out of Bocardo and placed in the house of the Dean of Christ Church.
 This new environment was very different from that of his two years in prison.
 He was in an academic community and treated as a guest.
 Approached by a Dominican friar, Juan de Villagarcia, he debated the issues of papal supremacy and purgatory.

 [1st ~ 4th] In his first four recantations, produced between the end of January and mid-February, Cranmer submitted himself to the authority of the king and queen and recognised the pope as head of the church.
 On 14 February 1556, he was degraded from holy orders and returned to Bocardo.
 He had conceded very little and Edmund Bonner was not satisfied with these admissions.
 On 24 February a writ was issued to the mayor of Oxford and the date of Cranmer’s execution was set for 7 March.